dhable/caffeinatedideas.com/_posts/2014-02-17-javascript-dependency-injection-pattern.md

 for my employer.
 Once of the requirements was that all of the code needs to ship with an automated test suite that capable of testing a majority of the basic functionality.
-Throughout the process, I\'ve relied a lot on dependency injection in order to provide hooks to mock or stub out functionality in a fairly straight foward manner.
+Throughout the process, I\'ve relied a lot on dependency injection in order to provide hooks to mock or stub out functionality in a fairly straight forward manner.

 <!--EndExcerpt-->

-## Dependency Injection ##
+### Dependency Injection ###

-In a nutshell, dependency injection flips a block of code from explicitly pulling its dependencies in to rather the dependencies being pushed in from outside the block of code.
+In a nutshell, dependency injection favors accepting external classes and module references as parameters.
 In code:

 {% prism javascript linenos %}
 // This block pulls in its dependencies